Huntley Meadows Park: Wetland restoration

 A wetland restoration project for the Central Wetland has been in the design phase for several years.
 The restoration is meant to manage and preserve the wetland structure and biodiversity through various natural resource challenges.
 Major components include: a small concrete dam, access road, shallow wetland pools, dead tree placement within the wetland, and expansion of nearby park meadows with soil excavated from the project.
 Nearly three million dollars from voter approved bonds will be spent by the County on these improvements.

 Activities

 Huntley Meadows Park has over 3.8 mi of maintained trails.
 Near the wetland areas these trails are over boardwalks (no pets permitted on boardwalk).
 There are many watch areas and benches along the maintained Heron, Deer and Cedar trails.

 Bird and wildlife watching is the main activity.
 There are multiple observation towers and stations along the trails.
 The park is well known in the region for nature photography by professionals and hobbyists.
 Photos taken at the park have won awards including the grand prize for the 2019 Audubon Photography Awards and judges choice for the North American Nature Photography Association Showcase 2020.
 The public Facebook group Huntley Meadows Park Photography has over 6,400 members as of January 2022.

-Various naturalist talks, school education programs, self-guided tours and even artistic performances are part of the park.
+Various naturalist talks, school education programs, self-guided tours and even artistic performances are offered at the park.